 Sudden stop.
 Not only skiers and snowboarders have been caught out in the cold by the Corona virus.
 The effects of Covid-19 are being felt worldwide.
-The virus has changed our everyday lives and will probably not stop before the coming ski season.
+The virus has changed our everyday lives and this is also reflected in this year's ski season.
 Especially this year, in which many of us have foregone a foreign holiday, the desire to travel is on the rise.
 We´re looking forward to winter and are already full of expectations.
 Because there is good news: the 2020/21 ski season can take place.
 At the moment there is still some confusion concerning holidays in times of Corona: travel warnings, the record number of new infections and non-compliance with the corona requirements.
 We hear such news almost every day.
 Many therefore are asking themselves: Should I go on a skiing holiday in winter?
 Until when can I cancel?
 Will the cable car become a virus multiplier?
 One thing is certain: clear guidelines are needed so that we can enjoy the 2020/21 ski season.
 In the lifts, restaurants and accommodation – more and more ski resorts are defining measures for the 2020/21 winter holidays.

-We reveal what you can expect in the coming ski season and why there is every reason to look forward to winter in Austria.
+We reveal what you can expect in the coming ski season and why there is every reason (despite the situation) to look forward to winter in Austria.

 Mandatory use of masks, distance rules, hygiene concepts: this year many things are different.
 So that winter sports enthusiasts and holidaymakers can really enjoy their skiing, ski resorts, restaurants, hotels, lifts and the like have laid down measures.
 We will keep you up to date with the latest news about the skiing winter and the measures.
 In general, check the ski resort's website before your holiday and follow the rules laid down by the government.

 Where and how the season is to run despite Corona and what measures are currently in place can be found in the latest news: